Sleep Apnea Therapy

 Treatment ranges from changes in sleep habits to throat surgery.
 The most common treatment is continuous positive airway pressure, or CPAP.
 This is a device that keeps your airway open with regulated air pressure.
 Also, many people can find relief by wearing a dental device at night that moves your lower jaw slightly forward, thus having the effect of opening up the back of the throat to make breathing easier.

-Drs.
-Newman and Silver were actually diagnosed with sleep apnea about twelve years ago, and he decided to learn as much as he could about this dangerous disorder.
+Dr. Newman was actually diagnosed with sleep apnea about twelve years ago, and he decided to learn as much as he could about this dangerous disorder.
 He used a CPAP for a while, tried different dental devices, and eventually lost enough weight that the apnea was no longer significant.
 He has been helping patients fight sleep apnea ever since.
 If you have been diagnosed with sleep apnea or need advice on getting diagnosed, contact our team at Gramercy Dental Studio to find out how we can help you!